 A series of short webinars are available for you to watch on-demand before your exam.
 They provide an overview of what to expect on the day of your exam.

 Sample exams for all Professional Level exams moving to computer are available with a blank version of the computer-based exam software, so you can practise answering questions as you would in the actual exam.
 You can also view the illustrative answers from our examiners and guidance on exam technique.
 Please note that these illustrative answers are based on the marks plan produced by the examiners, and therefore contain content that exceeds 100 marks.
 The illustrative answers should therefore be used to gain an understanding on how computer-based responses should be set out.
 A key learning point is that the answers should be clearly laid out, with all workings shown and referenced, but that excessive formatting is not required.

-This will enable you to practise exam-standard questions within the new exam software before you take your exam.
+The question banks enable you to practise exam-standard questions within the new exam software before you take your exam.
 You will also be able to save, export or print your answers.
 You will need to export your answers first to then save and print.